zanybeyondart/ReadMeEditor/README.md

 ```

 # So_Long Guide
-In this guide, I would be mainly focusing on creating the game logics, animations and how you can achieve anything using MiniLibX
+In this guide, I will be mainly focusing on creating the game logic, animations and how you can achieve anything using MiniLibX

 ## Understanding MiniLibX
-The best place to start would be [MiniLibX Docs](https://harm-smits.github.io/42docs/libs/minilibx), It can be very intimidating at first, but believe me you this tool is a wonder !
+The best place to start would be [MiniLibX Docs](https://harm-smits.github.io/42docs/libs/minilibx), It can be very intimidating at first, but believe me, this tool is a wonder!

 Refer to the following sections while going through the **MiniLibX Docs**